 Section VI.
-The Contemporary World: The 20th century has given rise to a radical rethinking of various aspects of the European tradition and a concern for the validity of much that the West has developed.
+The Contemporary World: The 20th century has given rise to a radical rethinking of various aspects of the European tradition and a concern for the validity of much that has developed in the West.
 Required reading may include the following works: